barduinor/box-workshop-python/workshops/search/search.md

 search_results = simple_search("apple banana")
 print_search_results(search_results)
 ```
-Notcie we have expanded our search.
+Notice we have expanded our search.
 Now it is returning anything with "apple" or "banana" or both in the name.

 ## Add another search for "apple banana" with the double quotes
 ```python